huntfunc/huntfunc-one/README.md

 we hope that it will show you how much fun web development can be in ClojureScript.

-    Th is
-    abox
-    is it?

 The intended use of the project is:
 1. Get all the tools running
 2. Read through the wiki, running all the examples
 3. Fire up a browser-connected REPL and explore the sample application